-Spanish III is designed as a continuation of Spanish III and is recommended for students who seek intermediate proficiency in listening, reading, writing, and speaking Spanish.
+utes coper Grade Level: 10, 11, 12 Prerequisites: Proficiency in previous level of language Spanish III is designed as a continuation of Spanish II and is recommended for students who seek intermediate proficiency in listening, reading, writing, and speaking Spanish.
 Students learn advanced oral and written grammar, vocabulary and communication skills through text, audios, class discussions, and other media.
 Increased familiarity with the culture of Spanish-speaking countries is acquired through readings, films, foods, and music.
 Classes are conducted in Spanish most of the time.
 Students will read Spanish novels, complete research and other independent work outside of class

-SPANISH IV
+SPANISH IV Credit: 1.0 (2 trimesters)

-Credit: 1.0 (2 trimesters) Grade Level:11, 12
+Grade Level:11, 12

-Spanish IV is designed as a continuation of Spanish III and is recommended for students who seek advanced proficiency in listening, reading, writing, and speaking Spanish.
+Prerequisites: Proficiency in previous level of language Spanish IV is designed as a continuation of Spanish III and is recommended for students who seek advanced proficiency in listening, reading, writing, and speaking Spanish.
 Students continue their study of advanced Spanish grammar and communication skills.
 Emphasis is on acquiring a larger Spanish vocabulary and grammar mastery, so students can become fluent in speaking.
 Students read a variety of selected materials, are exposed to significant Spanish authors/literary movements, make oral presentations, and write controlled compositions.
 Culture is emphasized through the study of authentic materials including readings, film, music, and other media.
 Classes are conducted in Spanish most of the time.
 Students are expected to complete weekly readings, research and other independent work outside of class.
 Students are also exposed to the six AP thematic units and will complete related activities formatted in accordance with the AP Spanish Language and Culture Examination.